MikroElektronika/mikrosdk_click_v2/clicks/4glteapj/README.md

 ## Example Description

-> This example reads and processes data from 4G LTE-APJ click.
+> This example reads and processes data from 4G LTE-APJ Click.

 **The demo application is composed of two sections :**